InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 under the supervision of Mike Collins; AD hires were used to bulk the crew numbers up to 20.
-By July of 1971 the crew was being dispatched as a suppression unit, with the crew arriving at the incident under the \"IR\" designation.
+By July of 1971 the crew was being dispatched as a suppression unit, with the crew arriving at the incident under the "IR" designation.
 This did not endear the Helena crew to the other legitimate IR crews and made for interesting chowtime conversation.
 Crew strength numbers fluctuated, but early crew composition included many Native Americans as well as Vietnam era